yucheols/Lycodon_ENM_ver2/README.md

 - In the Republic of Korea (South Korea), this species is commonly found across the mainland as well as some islands.
 - However, this species was well-known to be absent from the largest island of the country: Jeju.
 This was established by more than three decades of field surveys across South Korea.
 - In July 2021, we found a roadkill of L. rufozonatus while conducting field surveys in Seogwipo, Jeju Island.
-- As it was unlikely that this specimen represented a previously unknown island population, we determined its potential geographic origin using phylogenetic analyses of the mitochondrial COI and Cytb genes.
+- As it was unlikely that this specimen represented a previously unknown island population, we determined its potential geographic origin through phylogenetic analyses of the mitochondrial COI and Cytb genes.
 - We then assessed the habitat suitability of L. rufozonatus in Jeju using ecological niche modeling.
 The code and dataset provided here were used for this latter part of the analyses.

 ## Dataset